Frequently asked questions

 What questions will be asked on the grant?

-Applicants should be prepared to answer the following questions in the Proposal Summary of the grant.
+Applicants should be prepared to answer the questions in the Proposal Summary of the grant.

 Will I get training?